AndrewCathcart/mini-blog/README.md

 We've artificially separated the posts and comments service so that we can handle the issue of joining the data together via a 3rd service - in reality these are small enough to be in their own service and handled at the code level.

+The moderation service could also be implemented very easily in the React app or existing comments service, but we've created it as a separate service to explore the difficulties that arise when building ontop of existing functionality with a new "simple feature".

 Later on I'll do another project using Kafka or NATS, but for now just implementing a basic Event Bus in Express.

-Following along with